driskell/log-courier/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Main Features
+## Features

+* [Logstash Integration](docs/LogstashIntegration.md) with an input and output plugin
-* Read events from a file or over a Unix pipeline
+* Read events from a file or a Unix pipeline
 * Follow log file rotations and movements
-* Close files after inactivity, reopening if they change
+* Close files after inactivity, reopening on change, to keep resource usage low
 * Add [extra fields](docs/Configuration.md#fields) to events prior to shipping
 * [Reload configuration](docs/Configuration.md#reloading) without restarting
-* Ship events securely using TLS with server (and optionally client) certificate verification
-* Ship events securely to multiple Logstash instances using ZeroMQ with Curve security (requires ZeroMQ 4+)
-* Ship events in plaintext using TCP
-* Ship events in plaintext using ZeroMQ (requires ZeroMQ 3+)
 * Monitor shipping speed and status with the [Administration utility](docs/AdministrationUtility.md)
 * Pre-process events using codecs (e.g. [Multiline](docs/codecs/Multiline.md),
 [Filter](docs/codecs/Filter.md))
-* [Logstash Integration](docs/LogstashIntegration.md) with an input and output plugin
+* Ship events securely using TLS with server (and optionally client) certificate verification
+* Ship events in plaintext using TCP

+## Philosophy

+* Aim to guarantee at-least-once delivery of events to the Logstash pipeline - a Log Courier crash should never lose events [1]
+* Be efficient and reliable
-* Very low resource usage
+* Keep resource usage low

+[1] A *Logstash* crash or output failure will still lose some events until Logstash itself implements delivery guarantees or persistence - see elastic/logstash#2609 and elastic/logstash#2605.
+Log Courier aims to provide complete compatibility with theses features as they develop.

 ## Differences to Logstash Forwarder